eigerco/polka-storage/pallets/storage-provider/DESIGN.md

 ### Modifying storage provider information

 The `Storage Provider Pallet` allows storage providers to modify their information such as changing the peer id, through `change_peer_id` and changing owners, through `change_owner_address`.

+### Declaring storage faults

+A storage provider can declare sectors as faulty, through the `declare_faults`, for any sectors that it cannot generate `WindowPoSt` proofs.
+A storage provider has to declare the sector as faulty **before** the challenge window.
+Until the sectors are recovered they will be masked from proofs in subsequent proving periods.

+### Declaring storage faults recovered

+After a storage provider has declared some sectors as faulty, it can recover those sectors.
+The storage provider can use the `declare_faults_recovered` method to set the sectors it previously declared as faulty to recovering.

 ## State management for Storage Providers